Britastic/githubIsFun/collaboration_bash.md

 The `name-for-remote` could be anything - something simple like "upstream" or "central" is a good choice.
 Don't use `master` since that's already a name with a meaning in git.

 To get changes from the central repository, now use the git pull command.
 	~~~
-	$git pull <name-chosen-above> master
+	$git pull <name-for-remote> master
 	~~~

 If you have a merge conflict (hopefully not!), edit the documents listed as being in conflict, then